 Any Imperial Citizen is eligible to attempt the Test of Mettle and most scions of noble houses attempt it.
 In theory any yeofolk child can take the test, a fact of which the Dawnish are inordinately proud.
 In practice, while the rewards for success are high, the tests are difficult to pass without the support that an upbringing in a noble house provides.
 The tests are difficult even for noble children and groups of them will often work together to help each other pass their test.

 Ignominy befalls those who attempt the test and fail, whether yeofolk or noble born, and the test is difficult to pass and often dangerous, not least because many Dawn children take the view that you should pass the test or die trying.
 For this reason most tests are deliberately open-ended, giving the aspirant as much time as is needed to prove their worth.
-Those attempting to pass their Test of Mettle are formerly called knights-errant and are often accorded some of the privileges of nobility.
+Those attempting to pass their Test of Mettle are formally called knights-errant and are often accorded some of the privileges of nobility.

 The Test of Resolve

 When a dispute arises between members of a noble house, it falls to the Earl to settle the matter.
 Usually the Earl sets a challenge to resolve the matter - a Test of Resolve.
 Choosing one side or the other risks favouritism.
 It is much more in the Dawnish spirit for the matter to be settled with a challenge.
 The loser faces the judgement of the Earl, which can be anything up to expulsion from the house.
 The penalty is announced before the test begins, which has lead to several tragic incidents.
 Refusing to comply with or enforce an agreed penalty causes a great loss of renown for all involved.